rickyree/personal-projects/README.md

 The databank from Johns Hopkins Coronavirus Resource Center is analyzed.
 A file from any date in this link can be used: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports

-Outputs various statistics comparing Covid-19 cases of various countries according to user input.
+Outputs summary statistics comparing Covid-19 cases of various countries according to user input.

 Created using Rstudio.